What to expect from the STAR Program

-All STAR students will participate in peer mentoring during the program in June and throughout their first year at NAU.
+All STAR students will participate in peer mentoring during the program and throughout their first year at NAU.

-Program Assistants (PAs) are upper-level undergraduate students who have mastered the academic and social rigors of college life.
+Program assistants (PAs) are upper-level undergraduate students who have mastered university life’s academic and social rigors.
 They are familiar with the resources on campus and are experts in navigating the campus climate.